exhorder/RCloneSync/README.md

 I run RCloneSync as a Cron job every 30 minutes, or on-demand from the command line.
 RCloneSync was developed and debugged for Google Drive and Dropbox (not tested on other services).

+You may be interested in @hildogjr 's forked version.
+He has added support for Python 3 and made many Python standardization edits - functionally equivalent, I believe.

 ### High level behaviors / operations
 -  Keeps `rclone lsl` file lists of the Local and Remote systems, and on each run checks for deltas on Local and Remote
 -  Applies Remote deltas to the Local filesystem, then `rclone syncs` the Local to the Remote filesystem